thirdweb-dev/typescript-sdk/etc/sdk.api.md

     // (undocumented)
     AddressNotAllowed = "This address is not on the allowlist.",
     // (undocumented)
+    AlreadyClaimed = "You have already claimed the token.",
+    // (undocumented)
     NoActiveClaimPhase = "There is no active claim phase at the moment.
 Please check back in later.",
     // (undocumented)
     NotEnoughSupply = "There is not enough supply to claim.",